EEngvall/eengvall.github.io/index.md

 <p>   Throughout my experience at SNHU I’ve worked with a wide variety of both instructors and other students, collaborating and discussing both current and future endeavors.
 Being able to work with such a wide variety of peers has allowed me to better understand not only differing viewpoints but be open to other solutions to the same problems I’ve faced.
 By opening myself up to other opinions and viewpoints I’ve made myself stronger not only as a developer but also as an overall employee.
 I’m able to not let my own opinion cloud my judgment and instead look to others to see where I may be faltering.</p>
 During my coursework I was also brought onto a project with my current employer to help deploy a new customer facing web app.
 We collaborated with Oracle as they were the provider of the base software we would be using.
 By working with a large company such as Oracle I was able to see how a team works on a day-to-day basis and the workflow associated with such a large project.
 I was able to use not only my coursework from throughout the SNHU CS program, but my experience working on a real-life team to help me create this ePortfolio and highlight what makes me a good candidate for employment.
 <p>   The projects I’ve included in the ePortfolio include a user authentication system that was originally created during IT-145.
 I utilized this project to help establish my understanding of not only data structures and algorithms but my ability to take a project originally created in one language and recreate it using an entirely different language.
 Doing so I was able to design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices, all while managing the trade-offs involved in design choices.
 By restructuring the hash function I originally used and adding additional features such as a password “salt” I showcased a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources.</p>
 <p>   The second project I chose to showcase was the animal shelter database used in CS-340.
 This database was originally created to help a fictional animal shelter visualize the animals they had within their shelters as well as the various attributes associated with those animals.
 I utilized the same animal data and instead of using the original Python and Python web frameworks, created a full stack web app using the MERN stack.
-I hosted the final project using the Heroku Paas so that a live version is available to demonstrate.
+I hosted the final project using the Heroku PaaS so that a live version is available to demonstrate.
 This project enhancement allowed me to demonstrate my ability to use well-founded and innovative techniques, skills, and tools for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals.</p>

 ### **Video Code Review**

+The below code review shows that I have the ability to use interaction to create code-reviews, as well as the ability to understand code reviews both individually and within a team environment.
+The code review also demonstrates my ability to provide contextual in-code comments that are eaisly readable and understandable and allow others to not only understand my thought process but also follow the logical flow and order of operations present within the code.The code review demonstrates my ability to design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts.

 <a href="/videos/CS-499.mov" download>Download My Code Review</a>